Life as a Middle School Math Teacher

 “The impact I’m able to have on students is immense.”

-What does David typically do during the summer?
+What a math teacher does during the summer

 During the summer, David stays active in the world of education.
 He often works as a professional development instructor in his district and will serve as part of the technology integration team to help teachers incorporate useful technology into their classrooms.
 In addition to this, he will spend time tutoring at his church, reading books, and enjoying time with his family and five children.